Derek Bridge

 precision or inherent intractability.

-- We are best known for our work in Case-Based Reasoning (CBR) and
+I am best known for my work in Case-Based Reasoning (CBR) and

 Recommender Systems.

-- But we have also made contributions to areas such as natural language
+But I have also made contributions to areas such as natural language

 processing, machine learning and ant algorithms.